 Another objective of a museum is to provide an attraction that draws people to the area:

 - Heritage and tourism go hand in hand.
 Research shows that Heritage Tourism is an integral part of successful tourism and therefore contributes greatly to the economic benefits of an area.

 - According to research, travellers are seeking experiences that that are distinct and authentic, and they prefer trips that will teach them something new.

 - The Shawnigan Lake Museum is at the gateway to the Cowichan Valley and attracts people from far and wide.
 Our visitor book indicates that, at this point, 29% of our visitors are from the Shawnigan area; 40% are from the Cowichan Valley and the rest of Vancouver Island; 17% from other parts of Canada and 13% from around the world.
 In addition, our website stats indicate that we are getting hits from all over the world – with the number one query - Kinsol Trestle.
 The museum is in a position to service the increasing number of visitors to the Kinsol Trestle, most of whom access it through Shawnigan Lake.
 We currently have two scale models of the trestle (one is 12 feet long) and several video presentations that are available for people who want more information.

 A large room will serve two main purposes – a) space to accommodate large groups for school programming, workshops, visits from rest homes and special interest groups and b) create space for temporary/moveable displays when the space is not used for group visits.

 - A larger gift shop

 An increased Gift Shop area will have a three-fold benefit.
-It will provide revenue for the ongoing programs at the museum, create a venue for the wares of local artisans, and offer a shopping opportunity for visitors to the community.
+It will provide revenue for the ongoing programs at the museum, create a venue for the wares of local artisans, and offer a shopping opportunity for residents and visitors to the community.

 - A larger, more secure, E.J.
 Hughes Gallery